The Emergence of AI Insurance

 Rethinking the Ethics of AI in publishing

 In publishing, where authority and trust are paramount, ethics can be both a guiding light and a minefield.
 Artificial Intelligence is reshaping how content is written and published, offering unprecedented efficiency but also raising ethical questions.
 This article explores how AI use in publishing can either support expert work or simulate it for influence or profit, often with damaging consequences.
-Ethical AI in support of human expertise includes:

 • Use of AI to enhance the work of expert writers and publishers – AI can support skilled professionals by streamlining research, suggesting improvements, and accelerating drafting processes.
 This allows authors, editors, and publishers to produce higher-quality content more efficiently while retaining creative and authoritative control.